spikegrobstein/toque/readme.md

     cap toque:run_recipes

+ALL capistrano variables are visible to your chef recipes under the 'cap' namespace.
+This prevents collisions between cap variables and some built-in Chef attributes (eg: `domain`).
+For example, to access the `shared_path` Capistrano variable, you would do the following in your Chef recipe:

+    node.cap[:shared_path]

-ALL capistrano variables are visible to your chef recipes. `Toque::recipe` takes the same options as `run` and recipes are run in the order that they are defined in the file.
+`Toque::recipe` takes the same options as `run` and recipes are run in the order that they are defined in the file.
 For instance, you would want the `toque::logrotate` recipe only on the `app` and `resque` roles, like as follows:

     Toque::recipe 'toque::logrotate', :roles => [ :app, :resque ]